 Several initiatives are in course for preserve genetic data privacy

 Nevertheless, there are several initiatives in course to resolve the fractured legal landscape in the US.
 The article continues: “[…] dozens of other lawyers, doctors, and others in the DNA testing world have spent the past three years assembling searchable public database of every federal and state law, regulation, official guidance, and professional standard that currently regulates the field of genomics.
 The project, called LawSeq, is also assessing the field’s biggest legal challenges and seeking a consensus about how policymakers should think about a DNA-rich future.
 The project, funded by $2 million from the National Institutes of Health, tackles other aspects of genetic data law, but it was the discussion of privacy that dominated the group’s third and final conference in Minneapolis last week, which coincided with the one-year anniversary of the Golden State Killer arrest, using DNA evidence.”

 In the opinion of the recently deceased Cardenal Sgreccia, […] “databases with the (genetic) information who have undergone tests should be accessible only for scientific purposes or by court order.
-The information must be kept to private individuals, industries, and insurance companies”.
 (Personalist Bioethics – Foundation and Applications, page 332).
-Our opinion is consistent with that of Sgreccia, so let’s not go deeper into it.
+This information must be protected from any interested parties, individuals, industries or insurance companies, etc.